Healthcare Marketing: Here’s What You Need to Know in 2024

 • Growth according to each source (paid marketing, direct marketing, social media, etc.)

 Pro tip: Perform keyword analysis to find trending keywords in your industry.
-All major keyword research tools allow you to see those trending keywords.

 This will help you: